Alex Kirilloff Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.
+- The Mariners pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.85).
+- The Mariners have a 3.84 team ERA that ranks sixth across all league pitching staffs.

-- Mariners pitchers combine to allow the eighth-fewest home runs in baseball (103 total, 1.1 per game).
+- Mariners pitchers combine to allow 109 home runs (1.1 per game), the 10th-fewest in baseball.

-- His most recent appearance came on Sunday against the Detroit Tigers, when the righty went five innings, surrendering six earned runs while allowing eight hits.
+- The right-hander's last appearance came on Thursday against the Minnesota Twins, when he went six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.